failmap/failmap/docs/source/topics/usage/comply_or_explain.md

 ![Example explanation by Groningen](comply_or_explain/example_explain_groningen.png)

 If you do not agree with the explanation or the type of explanation, it's possible to open an issue at our gitlab page.
-This page is located at: https://gitlab.com/failmap/tickets/issues
+This page is located at: https://gitlab.com/Web Security Map/tickets/issues

 ## Becoming an comply or explain volunteer